R v Pembliton

 Ratio Decidendi

-Transferred malice only operates within the same type of offence.
-Intention to assault a person cannot be transferred to criminal damage to property.
+Transferred malice operates only within the same type of offence.
+An intention to assault or strike a person cannot be transferred to the different offence of criminal damage to property; the mens rea for one kind of harm does not supply the mens rea for a different kind.

 Facts